-- 25.1 The College encourages but does not require employees to use alternate means of transportation to commute to and from work consistent with the Commute Trip Reduction (CTR) law and the needs of the College and the community. - 25.2 The College may provide commute trip reduction incentives within available resources. - 25.3 Employees will be eligible to park in designated college parking areas in accordance with the College's policies.
-The College may establish and assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines.
+- 25.5 The College will provide commute trip reduction incentives within available resources. - 25.6 Employees will be eligible to park in designated college parking areas in accordance with the College's policies.
+The College may establish and assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines